haamedarshad/XACML2mCRL2/Examples (XACML policies and corresponding mCRL2 specifications)/README.md

 **Please note that these examples are verified using the first version of XACML2mCRL2 (i.e., v1.0).**
 **Since these policies are simplified version of original policies, they cannot be translated to proper mCRL2 specifications using the latest version of XACML2mCRL2 (i.e., v1.2).**

-The following shows the XACML policies and corresponsing mCRL2 specifications of the Examples used in the paper.
+The following shows the XACML policies and corresponsing mCRL2 specifications of the Examples used in a paper entitled "Process Algebra Can Save Lives: Static Analysis of XACML Access Control Policies Using mCRL2".

 **The XACML policy related to Example 1**